San Nicolas de Tolentino Church (Macabebe): History

 Augustinian friars established the early Catholic community of Macabebe on September 3, 1575, as a visita or sub-parish of the nearby Parish of San Juan Bautista Calumpit.
 Later the same year, Father Sebastian de Molina was named chaplain of Macabebe.
 On September 6, 1576, the administration of the church and convent of Macabebe was transferred to San Agustin Parish of Lubao with Father Ildefonso Heredero as administrator.
 The first church structure, believed to have been erected between 1576 and 1583, is attributed to Father Heredero.
 The exact date of the construction of the present masonry church is not specified although it has been documented that Father Felipe Tallada (priest of Macabebe in 1613) reinforced the church with stronger materials.
 Father Tomas Gresa expanded the church in 1864.
 Finally, the church was completed in 1880 under the administration of Father Eleuterio Ibeas.
-Two major events of the late 19th-century damaged the stone-and-brick church: the earthquakes of 1880 and the Philippine Revolution of 1898 wherein the church purportedly was set on fire by the revolutionaries under the order of General Isidoro Torres in fury of the Filipino Revolutionaries for the locals' loyalty to Spain and subsequently to the Americans.
+Two major events of the late 19th-century damaged the stone-and-brick church: the earthquakes of 1880 and the Philippine Revolution of 1898 wherein the church purportedly was set on fire by the revolutionaries under the order of General Isidoro Torres in fury of the Filipino Revolutionaries for the locals' loyalty to Spain and subsequently to the Americans, destroying all records.
 Post war renovation works were undertaken afterwards.